The specifications maintained by the DILCIS Board fall broadly into three categories:

 - Common Specification for Information Packages (CSIP)

 - E-ARK SIP, E-ARK AIP and E-ARK DIP Specifications

-- Content Information Type Specifications SMURF and SIARD (in collaboration with the Swiss Federal Archives).
+- Content Information Type Specifications: ERMS, Geospatial data and SIARD (in collaboration with the Swiss Federal Archives).

-The Common Specification provides the overall requirements which need to be met across all Information Packages (E-ARK SIP, E-ARK AIP or E-ARK DIP).
-Most crucially the Common Specification for Information Packages (CS IP) defines a common structure and core metadata requirements for any Information Packages.
-In other words: the CS IP defines the most crucial and generic Information Package interoperability aspects.
+The Common Specification provides the overall requirements that need to be met across all Information Packages (E-ARK SIP, E-ARK AIP or E-ARK DIP).
+Most crucially the Common Specification for Information Packages (CSIP) defines a common structure and core metadata requirements for any Information Packages.
+In other words: the CSIP defines the most crucial and generic Information Package interoperability aspects.

-Further, any SIP, AIP or DIP can hold content in one or many content types (e.g relational database, geodata, 3D model, software code).
+Further, any SIP, AIP or DIP can hold content in one or many content types (e.g. relational database, geospatial data, 3D model, software code).
 To allow for in-depth, content level, interoperability the data within an Information Package must be formatted according to a Content Information Type Specification.